Complete the form to see how our attorneys may be able to assist you

 Because respect for human rights has become a standard of conduct endorsed not only by the U.N.
 Human Rights Council but also governments, business associations and nongovernment organizations, infringement of these rights may lead to legal liability.
 Littler helps clients assess the local, national and international human rights impacts of their operations and develop strategies and policies to stay ahead of the evolving regulatory and legislative landscape.

-Littler is a recognized authority in this area, maintaining strong ties with the International Organisation of Employers (IOE) and other key organizations.
-Shareholder John Kloosterman is the U.S. employer delegate to the International Labour Organization (ILO) and sits on the U.S. Tripartite Advisory Panel on International Labor Standards.
+Littler is a recognized authority in this area, maintaining strong ties with the International Organisation of Employers (IOE), the U.S. Council on International Business and other key organizations.
 Our lawyers also possess deep knowledge of the ATCA and have repeatedly represented business interests before the U.N. on these issues.

 Given the heightened visibility of human rights in the global workplace, Littler is committed to an affirmative role in this specialized space.
 Our attorneys can skillfully maneuver corporate executives through these expanding mandates, whether through supply chain management, human rights policies and due diligence programs, or navigating the emerging theories of liability in this area to achieve compliance and to avoid reputational harm.